RIDE PREPARATION

 NOISE

-• With the price of travel, entry fees, and other costs associated with riding a dual sport or off-road motorcycle being so high, riders must take time to make sure their exhaust meets sound and spark arrestor land-use laws.
+• Riders must take time to make sure their exhaust meets sound and spark arrestor land-use requirements.

 • We urge all riders to include a review of their exhaust and silencer on their bike prep check list before riding.